material-extensions/vscode-material-icon-theme/CONTRIBUTING.md

 ![gitlab icon](./images/how-tos/cloned-icon-no-recolor.png)

 In this example, we have the `folder-gitlab` folder icon.
-If we were to clone it, we might want to prevent recoloring from happening over the gitlab logo and only allow recoloring of the folder shape itself.
+If we were to clone it, we should prevent recoloring from happening over the gitlab logo and only allow recoloring of the folder shape itself.

 To do this, we need to set the attribute `data-mit-no-recolor="true"` to the paths, shapes, or groups we do not want to be recolored.